poornimah67-blip/B.Tech-C-programs/README.md

 28. code for electricity bill that has to pay
 29. code for factory production Using while loop
 30. code for grace marks array program
 31. code to find gdc of teo numbers
+32. code for menu driven calculator using switch case